avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 student would have the option to continue enrolling in the free trial, or access the course materials for free instead.

+#### Metric Selection

+**Number of Cookies** -  *INVARIANT* This metric will not change with the experiment as the number of users visiting Udacity will not change as they have been not yet part of the experiment.

+**Number of user-ids** - *NONE* This will not be an invariant metric because the number of enrolled users may depend on the rendered page and we may see different values in the groups.
+This will also not be an evaluation metric because the information is redundant when better options are present.

+**Number of click** - *INVARIANT* Same argument as the number of cookies.
+The experiment has still not started so this metric will be invariant.

+** Click-through-probability ** - *INVARIANT* The user has still not seen the experiment so this will not be different in the control and experiment groups.

+**Gross conversion** - *EVALUATION* This is a metric we would like to evaluate.
+It depends on how the page has rendered after clicking the START FREE TRIAL button.
+We would like to know how showing a form with commitment questions changes the enrollment.

+**Retention** - *EVALUATION* Same as in case of gross conversion.
+We would like to find out if the users who see the *5 hours commitment* question have more or less rate of remaining enrolled.

+**Net Conversion** - *EVALUATION* This metric is the ration of Retention and Gross-Conversion.
+It gives us the big picture idea of how many users clicked the START FREE TRIAL button and how many remained.

 #### Measuring Variability